sift_py.ingestion.config.yaml.spec

 Formal spec that defines what the telemetry config should look like in YAML.

-asset_name: The name of the asset to telemeter. ingestion_client_key: User-defined string-key that uniquely identifies this telemetry config. organization_id: Optional ID of user's organization.
+asset_name: The name of the asset to telemeter. ingestion_client_key: Optional user-defined string-key that uniquely identifies this telemetry config. organization_id: Optional ID of user's organization.
 Required if user belongs to multiple orgs. channels: Sensors that send the data. rules: Rules that, when evaluated to a true, will perform some sort of acction. flows: A list of named groups of channels that send data together.

 asset_name: str

-ingestion_client_key: str
+ingestion_client_key: typing_extensions.NotRequired[str]

 organization_id: typing_extensions.NotRequired[str]